American Tianxia

-American Tianxia (美国天下 (Měiguó Tiānxià)) is a term coined by the historian Wang Gungwu in 2013 to refer to the contemporary global order centered on the United States.
+American Tianxia (美国天下 (Měiguó Tiānxià)) is a term coined by the Chinese Australian historian Wang Gungwu in 2013 to refer to the contemporary global order centered on the United States.
 It was further developed by sociologist Salvatore Babones to analyze today's millennial world-system through the lens of the Chinese concept of tianxia, meaning "all under heaven."
 While the United States is often called an "empire," this is a historically loaded term that is associated with perceptions of American imperialism.
 The concept of tianxia has a different set of meanings attached to it that Wang suggests and Babones argues are closer to what the United States actually displays in its contemporary approach to foreign affairs.

 Background

 The original Chinese term tianxia describes a world-system that, according to Wang, described "an enlightened realm that Confucian thinkers and mandarins raised to one of universal values that determined who was civilized and who was not."
 The term first became widely used during the Zhou dynasty where China was the central state with a Mandate of Heaven bestowed upon the king, or the Son of Heaven.
 In this system, China was the center of the world to which peripheral states were connected under the Imperial Chinese tributary system, in which trade envoys from aligned countries would be given highly favorable exchanges for their allegiance to the imperial court.
 It was found that in extending Chinese territory, it was much easier to let each conquered area keep their aristocracy than to fully attempt to control their peoples.
 Despite the assumed sovereignty, Chinese language, culture and loyalty were strongly imposed and their status was based upon their proximity to China as a satellite state.

 States were separated as "Confucian" and "non-Confucian".
 Confucian states had adopted Chinese customs, calendars and language.
 Problems within states were approached through Confucian philosophy.
 Non-Confucian states were aligned with the Chinese Tianxia, but less integrated.
 Non-Confucian states would often solve disputes through China as a central power in the region and resembled the 'periphery' states of the modern world-systems theory.
 A hierarchy of individuals within the Chinese Tianxia went from the emperor, down to various officials, then citizens and then foreigners, which were considered to be "barbarians" or "less civilised."
 Within this concept, the role of 'barbarian' can be taken by Chinese and the barbarians can become enlightened Chinese through Confucian philosophy, it generally followed that the Chinese were under heaven and outsiders were accepted, although as lesser citizens.

 The Chinese Tianxia in East Asia ended after China's defeat in the First Opium War after which the British Empire made the Qing dynasty accept their sovereignty and accept them as equals.
 This cast doubt upon the mandate of the tianxia and the concept was seen to be dissolved.